 Thursday June 10: The light of the Riviera

-From the late 19th century, artists and writers flocked to the French Riviera for the qualities of its light and landscape, economy of its lifestyle, and relative permissiveness of its morals!
-This morning we take a morning tour of Antibes, including a visit to Felix Café where long-time local resident, author Graham Greene lunched every day.
-Continuing on our walking tour – we move on to the exuberance of Old Nice, the city’s historic quarter and a microcosm of great Mediterranean ports such as Marseille and Naples.
+From the 19th century, artists flocked to the French Riviera for the qualities of its light and landscape, economy of its lifestyle, and relative permissiveness of its morals!
+After a morning at leisure in Antibes – perhaps to explore the Marché Provencal or Musée Picasso – we encounter this exuberance in a walking tour of Old Nice, the city’s historic quarter and a microcosm of great Mediterranean ports such as Marseille and Naples.
 After lunch at leisure in the colourful flower market, we continue to the Musée National Marc Chagall.
-The spiritual themes of the paintings, mosaics and stained-glass windows, and calm gardens surrounding the museum, are an oasis in this bustling tourist mecca.
+The spiritual themes of the paintings, mosaics and stained glass windows, and calm gardens surrounding the museum, are an oasis in this bustling tourist mecca.
 Overnight Antibes (B)

 Friday June 11: Villa life on the Riviera

-On the heels of the great modern artists and writers, the rich and famous (and, eventually, mass tourism) came to the Riviera.
-The stunning coastline running from France into Italy still preserves some of the 20th century’s most extraordinary pleasure villas, including the magnificent neo classical Villa Ephrussi de Rothschild, with its vast art collection and themed gardens, created by Baroness Béatrice from the family portrayed in The Hare with the Amber Eyes.
-After touring this exclusive Cap Ferrat villa and gardens, we continue to seafront Villefranche-sur-Mer for lunch at leisure followed by a visit to the tiny 16th-century Chapelle Saint-Pierre.
+On the heels of the great modern artists, the rich and famous – and, eventually, mass tourism – came to the Riviera.
+The stunning coastline running from France into Italy still preserves some of the 20th century’s most extraordinary pleasure villas, including Greek revival at the Villa Kerylos and magnificent neo-classicism at the Villa Ephrussi de Rothschild, recent protagonist of the fascinating Hare with the Amber Eyes.
+After touring these exclusive Cap Ferrat villas, we continue to seafront Villefranche-sur-Mer for lunch at leisure.
+Here, the tiny 16th-century Chapelle Saint-Pierre was neglected and filled with fishing nets when artist Jean Cocteau offered to restore it in 1957.
+With the help and support of the local community he decorated the chapel with murals celebrating the life of St Peter and dedicated to the local fishermen.
 Overnight Antibes (B)

 Saturday June 12: Miró, Matisse and Giacometti